epomatti/microservices-archetypes/README.md

 In one project that I consulted for, the architecture was almost a single function in each pod.

-![Elatic][9]
+![Nanoservices][9]

-### 10 - Extra: "One App" Microservice
+### 10 - Extra: Micro-monolith

-This is simply a single application deployed to any platform or container which is mistakenly called "microservice" but has none of the scalability and boundaries that one would expect.
-It's just an app.
+This is simply a single application which is mistakenly called "microservice" but has none of the scalability and boundaries that one would expect.
+It's just an app, and it may even be running in an orchestrator.

 The first time a heard it was for a Java Spring application.
-Since they were different from Java EE in which you can port everything in a single file, that probably started the whole thing.
+Since they were different from Java EE in which you can package and execute everything in a single WAR, that probably started the whole thing.

-![Elatic][10]
+![Micro-monolith][10]